 Miscellaneous - net losses of \$38.9 million in 2010 primarily relate to foreign exchange losses on our Australian bank accounts that are denominated in U.S. dollars and short-term intercompany loans that are denominated in Australian dollars, as a result of the increase in exchange rates during the current year from A\$0.90 at December 31, 2009 to A\$1.02 at December 31, 2010.
-In the prior year, we had gains on foreign currency transactions related to loans denominated in Australian dollars, as a result of the increase are sult of the increase in exchange rates during the encrease in exchange rates during the period from A\$0.69 at December 31, 2008 to A\$0.90 at December 31, 2009.
+In the prior year, we had gains on foreign currency transactions related to loans denominated in Australian dollars, as a result of the increase in exchange rates during the period from A\$0.69 at December 31, 2008 to A\$0.90 at December 31, 2009.